dsdanielpark/Bard-API/README_DEV.md

 <br>

 ### Bard `ask_about_image` method
+*It may not work as it is only available for certain accounts, regions, and other restrictions.*
 As an experimental feature, it is possible to ask questions with an image.
 However, this functionality is only available for accounts with image upload capability in Bard's web UI.

 ```python